 Side Sleeping

 Over 60% of individuals prefer to sleep on their side, with men tending to do so longer each night than women.
-As kids, we tend to equally distribute our sleep across various positions.
+As kids, we tend to distribute our sleep across various positions equally.
 However, by the time we reach adulthood, an evident preference for side sleeping develops.
 As we grow older, our spines become less flexible, which could explain why older adults find it more comfortable to sleep on their side.

 1. Older People